cappah/orbit-dev/README.md

 8. Logo for engine
 9. ...

+## Code of Conduct
+Please read [Conduct.md](https://github.com/Madsycode/orbit-dev/blob/master/Conduct.md) for details on our code of conduct.

 ## Support
 Any support, to this project will be highly considered.
 So you are free to contribute for the future of this engine.